 We can assume that spending less on your home's heating and cooling is going to sound plenty good to anyone considering buying a home here.

 5. Green Appliances

 People in Colorado Springs take pride in being ecologically minded, and homes that feature energy-efficient mechanics that help to reduce utility bills give them the assurance that they’re doing their part to leave less of a footprint.
-Newly-constructed homes often include green systems and appliances like high-efficiency stoves, refrigerators, water heaters, furnaces, washing machines, and air conditioning units that weren’t necessarily available when older homes were originally built.
+Newly-constructed homes often include green systems and appliances like high-efficiency stoves, refrigerators, water heaters, furnaces, washing machines, air conditioning units or automated climate control systems that weren’t necessarily available when older homes were originally built.
 Owners of existing homes do have the option of retrofitting or buy higher-efficiency appliances, but doing so can require a potentially significant expense.